-Whereas: A comprehensive strategy for the strengthening and growth of cooperatives in Manitoba is required to achieve results for our economy and our communities.
+Whereas: Supporting and strengthening the cooperative sector is required to achieve positive results for our economy and our communities.

-Whereas: The Province of Manitoba, in partnership with the cooperative sector, has co-constructed and co-implemented good policy, public education, and co-op development results from a successful first phase of the Co-op Visioning Strategy (2008-2013).
-The second phase of the Co-op Visioning Strategy (2014-2019) has been co-constructed with the cooperative sector.
+Whereas: The Province of Manitoba currently supports co-op development resources and has successfully partnered with the cooperative sector.
+Evidence of co-construction and co-implementation of good policy, public education, and co-op development, including under the Co-op Visioning Strategy, has been present in Manitoba.